 In conjunction with the Company's enterprise risk management processes, management specifically identifies potential cybersecurity risks and threats associated with the Company's business and discusses those risks and mitigation efforts as part of its quarterly reviews with the Audit & Risk Oversight Committee and periodically with the full Board.
 As a part of this process, the Company's Chief Information Security Officer and Chief Information Officer provide periodic updates to the Audit & Risk Oversight Committee on cybersecurity related topics, including cyber threats to the Company and the status of the Company's cybersecurity posture and risk mitigation efforts.
-Further, a sub-group of the Audit & Risk Oversight Committee meets separately on at least a quarterly basis with members of management to review the Company's cyber locident Response Plan, certain cyber related incidents are escalated to the Chairperson of the Audit and Risk Oversight Committee or Chairperson of the Board.
+Further, a sub-group of the Audit & Risk Oversight Committee meets separately on at least a quarterly basis with members of management to review the Company's cybersecurity posture and operational resilience efforts.
+In addition, pursuant to the Company's Cyber Incident Response Plan, certain cyber related incidents are escalated to the Chairperson of the Audit and Risk Oversight Committee or Chairperson of the Board.